Skip to Main Content

 Hazel B. Gillespie, Chair of Douglass Bacteriology Department (1956-1968)

-Hazel B. Gillespie received a PhD from Yale University in 1937.
-Her dissertation was titled Bacterial variation and inquiry into its nature and significance.
-She served as chair of the Bacteriology Department from 1956 to 1968.
-Elizabeth Cook served as acting chair of the department from 1969-1972.
-During the last year leading the department,, Cook co-chaired with Hilda Christine Reilly, DC '1941.
-She was the first alumnae to be appointed a departmental chair.
+Elizabeth Cook served as acting chair of the Bacteriology Department from 1969-1972.
+During her last year leading the department,, Cook co-chaired with Hilda Christine Reilly, DC '1941.
+Reilly was the first alumnae to be appointed a departmental chair.
 Prior to returning to Douglass College, her alma mater, Reilly had been a faculty member of the Sloan-Kettering Division of the Graduate School of Medical Sciences at Cornell University.

 Image from Quair, 1958